JimmyRespawn/PassionNano/productblog/content/docs/iptviOS/_index.md

 ## 1. Introduction

-**IPTV Fluent for iOS is under development.
-The download link will be published once the app passes the Apple reviews.**

-IPTV Fluent Player is a powerful software solution designed for seamless IPTV streaming and management.
+IPTV Fluent Player for iOS and iPadOS is a powerful software solution designed for seamless IPTV streaming and management.

 This section covers tutorial how to use IPTV Fluent for iOS and iPadOS.